-ASSET CLASS ASSUMED RETURN (BEFORE TAX) %
+ASSET CLASS ASSUMED RETURNS (BEFORE TAX) %

-Assets in the Projected Portfolio and the Reference Portfolio
+PROJECTED Portfolio REFERENCE Portfolio

-International Equities 10.4
+International Equities 9.0 7.8

-New Zealand Equities 10.5
+New Zealand Equities 8.9 7.2

-Global Fixed Interest 6.4
+Global Fixed Interest 5.9 5.2

-Collateralised Commodities Futures 7.2
+Collateralised Commodities Futures 6.8 5.3

-Assets in the Projected Portfolio only

-Real Estate 7.8
+Real Estate 8.5 n/a

-Multi - Asset Class 10.0
+Multi-Asset Class 8.4 n/a

-Catastrophe Risk 9.0
+Catastrophe Risk 8.5 n/a

-Life Settlements 9.0
+Life Settlements 8.9 n/a

-Global Tactical Asset Allocation 7.0
+Global Tactical Asset Allocation 6.8 n/a

-- Investment management agreements with managers contain return expectations and the methodology for calculating fees, based primarily on assets under management.
+- The assumed returns for the Reference Portfolio have been independently sourced from Russell Investment Group Limited (Russell). - The assumed returns for the Projected Portfolio are based on the assumed returns sourced from Russell, adjusted by the Authority for risk and/or added value by managers as appropriate. - The assumed returns for the Projected Portfolio are lower than those used in the 2011 Statement of Intent.
+For example, the assumed return for International Equities is 9.0% in 2012 (2011: 10.4%). - Investment management agreements with managers contain return expectations and the methodology for calculating fees, based primarily on assets under management.
 Actual returns from each asset class in the year may vary significantly from expected returns.
 In addition, in projecting its expenses, the Authority allows for the payment of performance fees to some managers if agreed performance targets are exceeded.
-Consequently actual fees may vary from those projected. - Currency hedging is in place for all international assets while leaving an overall level of foreign currency exposure the Board considers is prudent.
+Consequently actual fees may vary from those projected. - The assumed returns for each asset class in the Projected Portfolio include, where appropriate, 50% of the alpha (added value) expected from active management of the asset class. - Currency hedging is in place for all international assets while leaving an overall level of foreign currency exposure the Board considers is prudent.
 The net currency exposure benchmark is currently 20% of the Fund's assets.
-The projections make no allowance for changes in the value of the New Zealand dollar against other currencies, which could affect the value of the unhedged portion of the Fund. - Asset values, as at 1 July 2011, are projected from actual 31 January 2011 asset values. - Projected entitlement payments from the Fund are \$12 million per month. - Taxation assumptions are summarised in Table 4 below.
+The projections make no allowance for changes in the value of the New Zealand dollar against other currencies, which could affect the value of the unhedged portion of the Fund. - Asset values, as at 1 July 2012, are projected from actual 31 January 2012 asset values. - Projected entitlement payments from the Fund are \$11 million per month. - Taxation assumptions are summarised in Table 4 (see next page).